valancej/Anchore-Slack-Notifications/README.md

 You can view the code here: https://raw.githubusercontent.com/valancej/Anchore-Slack-Notifications/master/index.js

 Quick note: In the example, the alert to Slack is very basic.
-However, feel free to experiment with the data that Anchore send out and configure the code to your choosing.
+However, feel free to experiment with the notification data that Anchore sends to Azure and configure the POST data to Slack.